flareman/homebridge-caddx-interlogix/README.md

 * `pin` - this is the PIN code you have set in your web interface for the desired username; it is always 4 digits long
 * `ip` - this is the local IP address for the NX-595E network interface.
 You can either set a static IP from the web interface, or use your network router interface to assign a fixed IP to the MAC address of the alarm system; in any case, you will want the IP address to remain the same, or the plugin will not be able to communicate with the alarm
 * `pollTimer` - this plugin works by asking the NX-595E for changes at given time intervals, a technique otherwise known as "polling".
 This attribute determines the amount of time in milliseconds between polling attemps.
 Too small values might congest your alarm's network interface and force it to ignore incoming requests, too large ones will result in slow status updates.
 Based on trial and error, anywhere between 250 and 2500 is good.
+* `ignoreZones` - this attribute allows the user to define certain zones that should be ignored.
+This is mostly necessary for older version of the network interface software (i.e. up to 0.106): newer versions denotate unused zones using "!", so we have a way of detecting those.
+In versions before 0.107 zone naming isn't supported, and the system reports all zones with "" names.
+In these cases, the user needs a way to indicate which zones the plugin should ignore, in order to avoid polluting the Homebridge/HomeKit interface with unused sensors. `ignoreZones` is defined as a string value containing comma-separated zone indexes up to 999.
+Zone ranges are also supported, using dashes.
+An example of a valid value would be `"2,4,6-8,24-36,45"`.
+Entries such as `-14`, `9999`, `2-4-6`, `1,--4,6`, or `6-3` are invalid.
+Likewise, zone indexes beyond the count determined by the system will also not be accepted.
 * `override` - this array of items allows the user to override the names and types of zone sensors.
 You can either set this manually in config.json, or use the Config UI X form for an easier time.
 For every zone that you want to override, you specify an array item with two properties: `name` and `sensor`.
 Name is optional; if you define a name here, it will override the name that the plugin fetches from the network interface.
-Sensor is mandatory and can be either "Contact" (which is the default), or "Radar", which designates the zone sensor as either a contact or motion sensor.
+Sensor is mandatory and can be either "Contact" (which is the default), "Radar", or "Smoke", which designates the zone sensor as either a contact, motion, or smoke sensor.
 This does not affect the actual function or reporting of the sensor, but changes the way that it appears in Homebridge and HomeKit, which allows for more accurate Siri use and automating.
 The actual order of items in the `override` array should follow the order of zones in the alarm setup; additional items will be ignored.

 A sample config.json platform entry would be: